Quibi Got 1.7 Million Downloads in First Week

-Quibi was downloaded 1.7 million times in its first weekend, CEO told CNBC show Squawk on the Street.
+Quibi was downloaded 1.7 million times in its first week, CEO told CNBC show Squawk on the Street.
 Eighty percent of those who start a show watch an episode all the way through, she added.

 Quibi Has Good Numbers… And a 90 Day Free Trial